History of Germany (1990–present): First term, 1998–2002

-The ruling liberal-conservative coalition government, consisting of the CDU/CSU and the FDP, lost the 1998 federal election, and Gerhard Schröder was elected as Chancellor, the head of a coalition government consisting of his own SPD party and The Greens.
+The ruling liberal-conservative coalition government, consisting of the CDU/CSU and the FDP, lost the 1998 federal election, and Gerhard Schröder was elected as Chancellor, at the head of a coalition government consisting of his own SPD party and The Greens.
 Joschka Fischer, a leading Green politician, became Vice Chancellor and Foreign Minister.

 Shortly after the formation of the government, Minister of Finance Oskar Lafontaine, a former SPD chairman and rival of Schröder, resigned from the cabinet.
 He was succeeded as Minister of Finance by Hans Eichel.

 In 1998, it became known that the CDU/CSU had received anonymous funding.
 Helmut Kohl subsequently resigned as honorary party chairman, and in 2000, Wolfgang Schäuble resigned as party chairman.
 Angela Merkel, the Secretary General of the CDU since 1998, emerged as a leading figure in the party and was elected chairwoman in 2000.

 In 1999, Johannes Rau was elected President of Germany.
 Rau had tried to be elected president for several years.

 A large tax reform was implemented in 2000.
 After 2003, the federal government enacted a number of reforms in social and health policy, known as Agenda 2010.
 The Schröder government also stressed environmental issues and promoted the reduction of greenhouse gas.

 Germany took part in the NATO war against Yugoslavia in 1999, when German forces saw combat for the first time since World War II.
 Chancellor Schröder supported the war on terror following the September 11 attacks against the United States, and Germany sent forces to Afghanistan.
 Germany also sent forces to Kosovo and other parts of the world.

 In 1999, Germany partially adopted the Euro, which completely replaced the Deutsche Mark as the currency of Germany in 2002.

 Several German cities, notably Dresden and Magdeburg, experienced severe flooding during the 2002 European floods.